 These figures can help you create a baseline for your budget.
 Remember that these are just averages, and your actual cost will depend on the specifics of your move, including the total weight of your items.

-How Distance Affects Your Price
+How Moving Distance Affects Your Price

 It’s no surprise that the farther you move, the more it will cost.
 The distance between your old home and your new one directly impacts fuel costs, transportation time, and labor expenses for the moving crew.
 A move from Los Angeles to San Francisco will be priced very differently than a move from Los Angeles to New York.
 Many long-distance moving companies charge by the total weight of your belongings and the mileage, with prices ranging from around $2,500 to over $11,000 depending on these factors.
 While the cost of moving cross-country can seem high, it saves you from the major hassle and expense of driving a huge rental truck yourself.
 Your final budget will be a combination of how far you’re going and how much you’re taking with you.